-The creation of Entities on the Agent which can act on behalf of the Clients in the DDS world can be done in two ways: by XML, or by reference.
-In this section, we explain these two creation modes and provide guidance on their usage.
+The creation of Entities on the Agent which can act on behalf of the Clients in the DDS world can be done in three ways: by XML, by reference or by binary.
+In this section, we explain these three creation modes and provide guidance on their usage.

-XML In the XML case, when creating the entities in the Client application, the user must provide each entity with a const char\ <entity>\xml parameter containing a string of text with XML syntax, matching the DDS rules for creating a DDS entity with an XML profile, as explained here.
+XML In the XML case, when creating the entities in the Client application, the user must provide each entity with a const char <entity>xml parameter containing a string of text with XML syntax, matching the DDS rules for creating a DDS entity with an XML profile, as explained here.